dmpasenko/dmpanasenko.github.io/index.md

 permalink: /
 ---

-# Dmitrii Panasenko's Homepage
+# About Me

-PhD Student in Mathematics based in Sweden.
+I am a PhD Student in mathematics at [Umeå University](www.umu.se/en/staff/dmitrii-panasenko/), Sweden.
+Previously, I was a postgraduate researcher at Krasovskii Institute of Mathematics and Mechanics, Russia.

-My research focuses on TBA.
+My current research focuses on combinatorial optimization, in particular the Traveling Salesman Problem.

-Welcome to my personal homepage.
+I am also interested in algebraic graph theory, especially problems related to Deza graphs, divisible design graphs, and eigenfunctions of graphs.